swarup-rj/swarup-rj12.github.io/_posts/2019-05-05-machine-learning-basics.md

 fig.set_size_inches(10,6)
 plt.show()
 ```
 ![png](/assets/images/output_9_0.png)

+**Observation:**
-As we can see that the Petal Features are giving a better cluster division compared to the Sepal features.
-This is an indication that the Petals can help in better and accurate Predictions over the Sepal.
-We will check that later.
+* Petal Features are giving a better cluster division compared to the Sepal features.

 ### Now let us see how are the length and width are distributed